 - What efforts have been undertaken in other settings that could be applied to your context?

 - What perceptions do people have of the key concepts related to antibiotic resistance?

-Information about people’s knowledge, attitudes, behaviors and perceptions regarding antibiotic use and resistance can be helpful in the planning of awareness raising initiatives.
+Information about people’s knowledge, attitudes, beliefs and practices regarding antibiotic use and resistance can be helpful in the planning of behavior change initiatives.
 It can provide a baseline for later evaluation and also inform on what level to start interventions.
-For more information on how to assess this, see MEASURE: Knowledge and practices.
+For more information, see MEASURE: Knowledge and practices.